sverrehu/scribble/cp-oauth.md

 This will of course not work, since the requested class does not exist.

-We tried setting the property to `null`, but that would end up as an empty string, resulting in Kafka trying to instantiate a class without name.
+We tried setting the property to `null`, but that would end up as an empty string, resulting in Kafka trying to instantiate a class without a name.

 We also tried setting it to